 - Day 3: After a free morning, take the scenic flight to Coldfoot, then a ground shuttle back to Fairbanks, crossing the Arctic Circle and stopping along the Dalton Highway and the Yukon River to see auroras.

-- Day 5: Ride the Alaska Railroad south to Talkeetna with a stopover in Denali National Park Entrance to stretch you legs and learn about winter in Denali.
-This evening, explore the town and check in for the night at the famed Talkeetna Roadhouse.
-After dinner there, you’ll walk or snowshoe to the river, visit with a local aurora expert, and watch for more Northern Lights.
+- Day 5: Enjoy a guided tour south to Talkeetna with a stopover in Denali National Park Entrance to stretch you legs and learn about winter in Denali.
+This evening, explore the town of Talkeetna and check in for the night.
+After dinner there, you’ll walk or snowshoe to the river and watch for more Northern Lights.

-- Day 6: After breakfast at the Talkeetna Roadhouse, you’ll embark on a dog sledding tour where you'll drive the sled, exploring trails and meeting the four-legged athletes.
-Next, you’ll transfer to Anchorage to spend the night.
+- Day 6: After breakfast at the you’ll embark on a dog sledding tour where you'll drive the sled, exploring trails and meeting the four-legged athletes.
+Next, you’ll transfer to Anchorage in time for your departure flight.

 Iditarod Aurora in Denali